 Tree shelters will generally only be considered for grant support on small areas up to a maximum of two hectares per application.
 We will assess the silvicultural appropriateness and the value for money of your tree protection proposal.

 Scoring criteria

-To make sure we achieve the best value for money and meet our objectives for the scheme, we assess each application using scoring criteria for forestry options.
-See the Forestry Commission Scotland Technical Support page for further guidance.
+To make sure that we make the best use of the resources available in delivering the Scottish Government objectives we will assess each application using scoring criteria for forestry options.